rafisarkar0128/rafisarkar0128/README.md

 - 👋 Hi, I’m @THE-ASSASSIN0128.
 And truely speaking I am an idiot.
 I am new to this coding world.
 So, just trying my best to learn new things.
 - 👀 I’m interested in ...
-Making discord bots and websites(Still didn't make a single one).
+Making discord bots and websites.
 - 🌱 I’m currently learning ...
 JavaScript, HTML, CSS
 - 📫 How to reach me ...
 I am available on Discord [THE ASSASSIN#0128] [my server](https://discord.gg/9E6SUUMfCm)